chris-townsend/project-two/README.md

 ### Further Testing
 #
-Throughout building my javascript game, I had to do various console.log() tests to ensure my functions and variables were working and linking up correctly.
+Throughout building my JavaScript game, I had to do various console.log() tests to ensure my functions and variables were working and linking up correctly.
 I used the console option within google dev tools to validate the code was working correctly.
 Below are some screenshots of some tests taken while figuring out some errors within the console.

 ![Console error](./assets/images/readme-images/console-log-timer.webp)

 The above screenshot shows me trying to debug an error I had in the console.
 It was showing that I had an uncaught type error at my countDown function.
 I used console.log() to print the timer to ensure this was working.
-The error was overcome by creating a new js file to prevent the timer being called on the homepage.
+The error was overcome by creating a new JavaScript file to prevent the timer being called on the homepage.

 -   The Website was tested on Google Chrome, Internet Explorer and Microsoft Edge.

--   The website was viewed on a variety of devices such as Desktop, Laptop, Oneplus 5t, iPhone SE, iPhone 6-8, iPhoneX & Samsung Galaxy S21.
+-   The website was viewed on a variety of devices such as Desktop, Laptop, Oneplus 5t, iPhone SE, iPhone 6-8, iPhone X & Samsung Galaxy S21.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and point out any bugs or problems.